Last Updated on April 13, 2023 by Rose Morah

 Tesla Model 3 tires frequently asked questions

-All EV tires tend to wear out fast when compared to ICE vehicles.
+All EV tires tend to wear out faster compared to tire on ICE vehicles.
 This is because of the regenerative braking, acceleration, and the vehicle’s weight.

 These three factors cause the tires to wear out fast because of the stress they put on the tires.